 - Section 404 permit from USACE for jurisdictional wetland and stream impacts.
 Details about wetland and stream impacts are provided in Sections 4.2.1 and 4.2.2. - Section 401 Water Quality Certification from KDOW and OEPA for wetland and/or stream impacts.
 Details about wetland and stream impacts are provided in Sections 4.2.1 and 4.2.2. - Section 9 permit from USCG for impacts to the Ohio River.
 Details about navigational considerations for the Ohio River are provided in Section 4.2.2. - Section 10 permit from USACE for impacts to the Ohio River (as applicable for work and/or structures that are not under the purview of the USCG bridge program).
 Details about navigational considerations for the Ohio River are provided in Section 4.2.2. - Floodplain permits from the City of Cincinnati and the City of Covington for impacts to the floodplain of the Ohio River.
 Floodplains are discussed in Section 4.2.5. - Conditional Letter of Map Revision (CLOMR)/Letter of Map Revision (LOMR) from the Federal Emergency Management Agency (FEMA) for impacts to the regulated floodway for the Ohio River.
 Floodplains are discussed in Section 4.2.5. - Section 408 permission from USACE for project-related impacts to the levee and pump station constructed as part of a Civil Works project.
-Separate Section 408 permission is required for geotechnical borings that are in or adjacent to the levee.
-Potential project-related impacts to the levee and pump station are discussed in Section 4.2.5. - NPDES permit from OEPA and a KPDES permit from KDOW for stormwater sediment and erosion control.
+Separate Section 408 permission is required for geotechnical borings that are adjacent to the levee.
+The levee, pump station, and flood storage areas that work in conjunction with this infrastructure are discussed in Section 4.2.5. - NPDES permit from OEPA and a KPDES permit from KDOW for stormwater sediment and erosion control.
 Stormwater sediment and erosion control during construction is discussed in Section 4.11.6.